MSUDataAnalytics/SSC442/public/slides/00-slides.md

 	Syllabus highlights:

-- Grade is composed of problem sets, exams, and a written assignment.
+- Grade is composed of weekly writings, labs, and projects.
-  - Attendance and Participation: 30\%
+  - Weekly writings: 24\%
-  - Exams: 20\%
+  - Labs: 30\%
-  - Labs and Final Project: 50\%
+  - Projects: 46\%

-- Although exams are given a relatively low weight, you must attempt both exams to pass the course.
+- This structure is designed to give ~56\% "for free".
+Success on the projects will require real work.
 - Labs consist of a practical implementation of something we've covered in the course (e.g., code your own Recommender System).

 <!-- slide -->